Master of Education (Wellbeing and Positive Mental Health) (Basic level entry)

 Recommended Study Pattern

-Students complete five core (compulsory) topics and eleven option topics chosen from an extensive range of option topics available.
-These topics aim to provide students with a wide range of opportunities to promote wellbeing and positive mental health in schools and early childhood services and undertake a research project.
+Students complete five core (compulsory) subjects and eleven subjects chosen from an extensive range of elective subjects available.
+These subjects aim to provide students with a wide range of opportunities to promote wellbeing and positive mental health in schools and early childhood services and undertake a research project.

-To complete the requirements of the Master of Education (Wellbeing and Positive Mental Health) (Basic level entry), students must successfully complete five core (compulsory) topics and eleven option topics chosen from an extensive range of option topics available.
+To complete the requirements of the Master of Education (Wellbeing and Positive Mental Health) (Basic level entry), students must successfully complete five core (compulsory) subjects and eleven subjects chosen from an extensive range of elective subjects available.